 Finally, grants, scholarships, and work-study programs are not loans and therefore do not require repayment or a credit check.
 These can be valuable additions to your overall financial aid package.
 Be sure to consider federal financial aid as well as local and state-based options.

-Having a cosigner can be helpful in getting you enough financing for your college expenses.
+Having a cosigner can be helpful in getting you the best student loan to finance your college expenses.
 However, think through both the pros and cons of cosigning a student loan.

 Always take the time to talk with a potential cosigner about these issues and compare your options with different lenders and financing sources before signing on the dotted line.